 On our first visit to Awenda Provincial Park, Mireille and I were accompanied by my nephews and my niece.
 With three children under the age of five, we opted to hike the easier trails in the park.
 The Beaver Pond Trail is only 1 kilometre and is considered universally accessible.

-The trail mainly follows a long boardwalk built under the large trees of the park.
+The trail mainly follows a long boardwalk built under the tall trees of the park.
 It passes through an environment that has been shaped by the activity of beavers (hence its name).
 It includes some interpretive panels.
 Nothing too difficult, but the kids liked it!

 The Beach Trail is 4 km round trip and, as the name suggests, provides access to the beaches of the provincial park.
 The trail and the beaches were pretty busy on this beautiful summer day.
 Our goal was to hike the trail and find a quiet spot on one of the beaches for a snack.
 Finding a quiet spot was ultimately more difficult than walking the trail.